rantalainen/fuusor-api-client/README.md

 Third party Fuusor API client.
 Fuusor website: https://www.fuusor.fi/

 :warning: This tool is in early stages and is subject to change.

+:warning: This tool does not have the latest functionality defined in [Fuusor API documentation](https://api.fuusor.fi/swagger/index.html).

 ## Installation